-We’ve eliminated some of the struggle of choosing and rounded up the best 13-inch laptops available in 2020.
+We’ve rounded up the best 13-inch laptops available in 2020.
 Whether you’re a student, a gamer, or just want to get some work done, we’ve got the perfect 13-inch laptop picked just for you.

 The best 13-inch laptops at a glance:

-It’s hard to not sound like complete sycophants when talking about how much we love the XPS 13.
-It’s been our favorite laptop for the past five years, and the late-2019 version only makes it better.
-Dell had already accomplished what we’ve been begging it to do for years and moved the webcam back up to the top of the screen where it belongs.
-That alone made this better than its predecessor for anyone who plans to video call or web conference regularly.
-Now, Dell has updated to Intel’s 10th-gen Comet Lake CPUs, including a six-core Core i7 that makes this the fastest 13-inch laptop money can buy.
+It’s hard not to sound like complete sycophants when talking about how much we love the XPS 13.
+It’s been our favorite laptop for the past five years, and the latest 2020 version is better than ever.
+Dell had already accomplished what we’ve been begging it to do for years and moved the webcam back up to the top of the screen where it belongs, and there’s so little else to complain about that it’s hard not to gush.

 Read our full Dell XPS 13 review

-What we thought of the Asus ZenBook 13 UX333:
+What we thought of the Microsoft Surface Laptop 3:

-What we thought of the Razer Blade Stealth:
+What we thought of the Razer Blade Stealth (2020):

 What we thought of the Acer Chromebook R13:

-What we thought of the HP Spectre x360:
+What we thought of the MacBo0k Pro 13: